electron/electron/docs/api/web-frame-main.md

 Returns `WebFrameMain | undefined` - A frame with the given process and routing IDs, or `undefined` if there is no WebFrameMain associated with the given IDs.

+### `webFrameMain.fromFrameTreeNodeId(frameTreeNodeId)`

+* `frameTreeNodeId` Integer - An `Integer` representing frame tree node ID of the frame.
+This can be thought of as the ID corresponding to an `<iframe>`.

+Returns `WebFrameMain | undefined` - A frame with the frame tree node ID, or `undefined` if there is no WebFrameMain associated with the given ID.

 ## Class: WebFrameMain

 Process: [Main](../glossary.md#main-process)<br />